Excellent

 RICS Level 2 Survey Costs in DG9 - Pricing Explained

-The national average cost of a RICS Level 2 survey is approximately £455, with the range for most residential properties sitting between £416 and £639.
-For DG9, where average house prices are £157,888, buyers typically pay toward the lower end of this range for standard-sized properties.
-Larger detached homes averaging £231,263 will attract higher fees due to the additional inspection time involved.
+Across the UK, the national average cost of a RICS Level 2 survey is approximately £455, and most residential properties fall between £416 and £639.
+In DG9, where average house prices are £157,888, buyers usually pay toward the lower end of that range for standard-sized properties.
+Larger detached homes averaging £231,263 attract higher fees because the inspection takes more time.

 Several factors affect the final cost of your DG9 survey: